chinkes5/Docker/README.md

 It persists all its data to a single parent directory on an NFS share.
 To handle permissions correctly between the container and the Synology NAS, the `PUID` and `PGID` environment variables should be set to match the owner of the data directory on the NAS.

 If migrating from an older setup, you may need to manually remove database connection strings from the `system.properties` file to force the controller to use its internal database.
+See [here](https://github.com/jacobalberty/unifi-docker/blob/main/Side-Projects.md) for more details.

 The [bottom part](https://pimylifeup.com/synology-nas-unifi-network-controller/) of this tutorial talks about what to do once you have the controller running on Synology, specifically some network settings!